wolveix/satisfactory-server/README.md

 If you want to run a server for the Experimental version of the game, set the `STEAMBETA` environment variable to `true`.

-## Configuration Overrides

-While we've made most of the common configuration options through the `.ini` files configurable through environment variables, you may have a niche requirement that we hadn't considered or may not be used by most people.
-In which case, please place your version of the `.ini` file into the `/config/overrides` directory and the container will use this instead.

-**Do note that doing this disables the environment variables specific to the file in question.**

 ## Modding